cdiggins/Platonic.CSharp/README.md

 ## Mutability and External Libraries

 1. Mutable types must be annotated with a `[Mutable]` attribute.
-The precise type and origin of the MutableAttribute does not matter, you can define it locally if not imported from another class.
-Analyzers and other tools will look for any attribute with the name `MutableAttribute`.
-1. Only classes can be declaraed as mutable
+1. Only classes can be declared as mutable
 1. Mutable data types cannot be captured in a lambda or a delegate
 1. Classes and interfaces imported from other libraries (including System) are assumed to be mutable data types, except for `System.String`
 1. Arrays are considered a mutable data types
 1. Structs imported from other libraries are treated as immutable
 1. A mutable type can only be used in one place at a time.
-It cannot be assigned to different variables, fields, or formal arguments
+It cannot be assigned to different variables, fields, or formal arguments.

+# Implementation Details

+* The precise type and origin of the MutableAttribute does not matter, you can define it locally if not imported from another class.
+Analyzers and other tools will look for any attribute with the name `MutableAttribute`.

 # Birth of Plato